 Your website is your business home on the Internet.
-Your website design should showcase your business and welcome visitors to stop and visit.
+Your website design should showcase your business and welcome visitors to stop and browse.
 Just as your office is a place to welcome customers and prospects, your website will welcome visitors and invite them to stay for a while.
-The web design should be attractive but more importantly, it must be functional.
-Exploring your website must be easy and intuitive so that visitors can find answers to the questions that brought them to your site.
+The web design should be attractive but it also must be functional.
+Exploring your website must be easy and intuitive so that visitors can find answers to the questions that brought them.

 Your Website is Built on Pillar Pages

 The pillar pages should include graphics or images that reinforce the page’s content.
 A page that has nothing but text can be overwhelming to a casual visitor.
-The image will add visual and aesthetic appeal to the page and help maintain visitor interest and attention.
-It also communicates and explains ideas visually while creating a visual structure for the viewer.
+Images add visual and aesthetic appeal to the page and help maintain visitor interest and attention.
+It also communicates and explains ideas creating a visual structure for the viewer.

 Start Collecting Email Addresses Immediately

 The pillar pages and the blog post pages should contain a contact form for those visitors who like your work and want to join your email list.
 This contact form and the collection process should be developed prior to your taking your website live if you are doing a new website design or as one of the first steps in implementing a website redesign.
 For your reader, the benefit of joining the list is that they will be notified immediately upon release of a new post.
 They will not miss any of your valuable content.
 For you, the benefit is that you have a list of people that you can use for email marketing.